 Each row in the matrix 'sol' corresponds to the solution at a particular time; each column in the matrix corresponds to a different component for the vector valued solution.
-For example, the solution for $v_x$ at time times(i) can be extracted as sols(i,1), while the solution for $v_y$ is sols(i,2).
+For example, the solution for x at time times(i) can be extracted as sols(i,1), while the solution for v_y is sols(i,2).

-Understanding this lets us plot the solution in many different ways:
+Understanding this lets us plot the solution in many different ways (try them by editing your script):

-- To plot only $v_x$ as a function of time use plot (times, sols (:, 1)) - To plot only $v_y$ as a function of time use plot (times, sols(:,2)) - To plot $v_x$ on the x axis -v- $v_y$ on the y axis use plot (sols (:,1), sols (:,2))
+- To plot only x as a function of time use plot(t values, sol sol values(:,1)) - To plot only y as a function of time use plot(t values, sol sol values(:,2)) - To plot x on the x axis -v- y on the y axis use plot(sol values(:,1),sol values(:,2))